gabrieltemtsen/swisstonik-challenge/README.md

 ## Conclusion

 It seems the Swisstronik blockchain provides privacy in the contract with the private EVM execution using their cutting-edge tech and solutions, Intel SGX
-While on the Polygon Mumbai Testnet, even as the state variable was private...in the scripts it still returned it's value.
+While on the Polygon Mumbai Testnet, even as the state variable was `private`...in the scripts it still returned it's value.